January 4, 2024

 For example:

-If your health insurance policy includes a €1,500 co-payment for a cataract surgery, you must pay €1,500 directly to the hospital.
+If your employee’s health insurance policy includes a €1,500 co-payment for a cataract surgery, they must pay €1,500 directly to the hospital.
 This co-payment is separate from any excess or outpatient claim costs and is not included in these calculations.

 In Ireland, excess does not apply to public health insurance.